 If so, read on!
-Here are four things you need to know about sleep.
+Here are five things you need to know about sleep.

 1. You might need more (or less!) sleep than you think

 You probably know better than anyone what the right amount of sleep is for you.
-Everyone is different, and there’s no-size-fits-all.
+Everyone is different, and there’s no one-size-fits-all.
 But if you’re not sure, the infographic below offers a rough guide.

 Whether you function best on seven hours sleep or nine hours sleep, you don’t need to worry about sleeping continuously through the night.
 In fact, most people wake up two or three times.

 However, it can become a problem if you wake up and find that you can’t get back to sleep.
 Generally, if you can’t get back to sleep after 15 minutes, it’s recommended that you do something relaxing, like reading a chapter of a book, until you feel tired again.